Lynndroid21/Hypreco-dots/README.md

 # DISCLAIMER

 The sys-updater-hypreco.sh script is currently only built for arch/arch-based distro users! multi-distro support is coming soon!
+This is an EVOLVING WIP, updates may happen rapidly during the beginning 6 months of this project!